notEthan/jsi/README.md

 # => ["The property '#/0/number' of type array did not match the following type: string in schema 1f97"]
 ```

+These validations are done by the [`json-schema` gem](https://github.com/ruby-json-schema/json-schema) - JSI does not do validations on its own.

 Since the underlying instance is a ruby hash (json object), we can use it like a hash with #[] or, say, #transform_values:

 ```ruby